 While secured cards are designed for people who are building or rebuilding their credit, some cards still have minimum credit requirements.
 The Platinum Select Mastercard® Secured Credit Card doesn't, which means you may be approved even if you recently had a discharged bankruptcy or are brand new to credit and don't have any credit history.

 First Progress does a "soft pull" on your credit report to verify your identity, but this does not record an inquiry and will not affect your credit.
 If you don't have a credit file, First Progress may ask for alternative forms of identification, such as a government ID and utility bill.

 Keep in mind, though, you could get denied for non-credit reasons.
-For example, First Progress doesn't offer cards to residents of Arkansas, Iowa, New York and Wisconsin.
-You also might not be able to get another First Progress card if you've previously been approved for a card through them.
+For example, you might not be able to get another First Progress card if you've previously been approved for a card through them.

 The Annual Fee and Interest Rate Trade-Off